dominictarr/bench-lru/README.md

 ## conclusion

-javascript is generally slow, so one of the best ways to make it fast is to write less of it.
+Javascript is generally slow, so one of the best ways to make it fast is to write less of it.
 LRUs are also quite difficult to implement (linked lists!).
 In trying to come up with a faster LRU implementation I realized that something far simpler could do the same job.
 Especially given the strengths and weaknesses of javascript, this is significantly faster than any of the